spotify/styx/README.md

 Styx can optionally provide some dynamic arguments to container executions that indicates which time period a particular invocation belongs to.
-For example an hourly job for the first hour of 2016-01-01 might have the dynamic argument `--datetime 2016-01-01T00` appended to the container invocation.
+For example an hourly job for the first hour of 2016-01-01 might have the dynamic argument `2016-01-01T00` appended to the container invocation.

 The envisioned main use case for Styx is to execute data processing job, possibly long running processes that transform data periodically.
-It's initial use case is to run jobs written using [Luigi], but it does not have any hard ties to Luigi.
+Its initial use case is to run workflows of jobs orchestrated using [Luigi], but it does not have any intrinsic ties to Luigi.
 Styx can just as well execute a container with some simple bash scripts.

 Styx was built to function smoothly on Google Cloud Platform, thus it makes use of Google products